dash14/v-network-graph-docs/docs/reference.md

     }
   },
   path: {
     visible: boolean,     // whether the paths are visible or not.  default: false
     clickable: boolean,   // whether paths are clickable or not.    default: false
     curveInNode: boolean, // whether to curve paths within nodes.   default: false
+    end: "centerOfNode" | "edgeOfNode", // position of end of path. default: "centerOfNode"
+    margin: number,       // margin from end of path.               default: 0
     path: {
       // * These fields can also be specified with the function as `(path) => value`.
       width: number,      // width of path. default: 6